nassetti/bim-bim-beep/README.md

 * Level Counter

-    * Though the level counter is not necessary, as the user knows how many clicks they have to make through the text above the START/RESET buttons, they may find it           useful to see what stage
+    * Though the level counter is not necessary, as the user knows how many clicks they have to make through the text above the START/RESET buttons, they may find it           useful to see what stage of the game they are in.

     <img src=readme-assets/level-counter.png alt="Image of level counter">